vippsas/vipps-shopify/README.md

 ## How to get Vipps account keys from Vipps Developer Portal

 1. Sign in to the [Vipps Portal](https://portal.vipps.no/) using BankID.
 2. Select the *Utvikler* ("Developer") tab and choose Production Keys.
-Here you can find the merchant serial number (6 figures).
+Here you can find the merchant serial number (six digits).
 3. Click *Show keys* under the API keys column to see *Client ID*, *Client Secret* and *Vipps Subscription Key*.

 See [Getting Started](https://developer.vippsmobilepay.com/docs/vipps-developers/) and the [Vipps FAQ](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/).